Seahawks notes: Dallas lineman Trysten Hill fined for twisting Chris Carson’s knee, hit on Russell Wilson

 Adding depth to an injury-depleted secondary, the Seahawks on Saturday elevated safety Damarious Randall and cornerback Gavin Heslop off the practice squad for Sunday’s game at Miami.

 Randall, a first-round pick of the Packers in 2015, was signed to the practice squad this week, and Carroll said he showed enough to be able to help if needed.
-Seattle will be without strong safety Jamal Adams, who was ruled out with a groin injury, and also could be without his backup Lano Hill, who is dealing with a back issue.
+Seattle will be without strong safety Jamal Adams, who was ruled out with a groin injury, and also could be without his backup, Lano Hill, who is dealing with a back issue.
 That means Ryan Neal is likely to get the start at strong safety alongside Diggs at free safety.

 The only other player listed as a safety on the roster is Ugo Amadi, who is being used as the nickel cornerback.